Overview

 Augustinian Monastery visit

-Explore the Augustinian Monastery, where Martin Luther lived as a monk and read his first Mass, in 1507 having been ordained as a priest.
-The monastery dates back to the 13th century, and houses a rare book library and a Permanent Exhibition about the life of Luther.
+Explore the Augustinian Monastery, where Martin Luther lived as a monk and celebrated his first Mass in 1507 after being ordained as a priest.
+Dating to the 13th century, the monastery also houses a rare book library and a permanent exhibition focused on Luther’s life.

 St. Mary's Cathedral visit

-Visit the St. Mary’s Cathedral, at the top of a broad staircase leading from the Cathedral Square.
-The cathedral boasts the world’s largest free-swinging bell, the Gloriosa, as well as an elaborate Gothic chancel with a series of impressive stained-glass windows.
+Set atop a broad staircase rising from Cathedral Square, St. Mary’s Cathedral is home to the world’s largest free-swinging bell, the Gloriosa, and features an elaborate Gothic chancel with a striking series of stained-glass windows.

 Merchants' Bridge visit

-Visit the Merchants’ Bridge, an arched stone structure that was built in 1325 over the Gera River.
-It has houses on both sides and is filled with bookstalls, cafés, and antiques shops.
-In medieval times there were two churches here, located at either end of the bridge; one of these, the Ägidienkirche, is still in existence.
+Built in 1325 over the Gera River, the Merchants’ Bridge is an arched stone structure lined with houses on both sides.
+Today, it's filled with bookstalls, cafés, and antique shops.
+In medieval times, two churches stood at either end of the bridge; one of them, the Ägidienkirche, still remains.

 Travel to Frankfurt